jun9/fast/_posts/2020-05-25-markdown-slides.md

 - Hippel, Eric von, and Georg von Krogh. [“Free Revealing and the Private-Collective Model for Innovation Incentives.”](https://fast.tk/reviews/2021/05/25/Review-Free-revealing-and-the-private-collective-model-for-innovation-incentives.html) R and D Management 36, no. 3 (June 2006): 295–306.

-- Harhoff, Dietmar, Joachim Henkel, and Eric von Hippel. [“Profiting from Voluntary Information Spillovers: How Users Benefit by Freely Revealing Their Innovations”]（https://fast.tk/reviews/2021/05/22/Review-Profiting-from-voluntary-information-spillovers.html）Research Policy 32, no. 10 (December 2003): 1753–69.
+- Harhoff, Dietmar, Joachim Henkel, and Eric von Hippel. [“Profiting from Voluntary Information Spillovers: How Users Benefit by Freely Revealing Their Innovations”](https://fast.tk/reviews/2021/05/22/Review-Profiting-from-voluntary-information-spillovers.html) Research Policy 32, no. 10 (December 2003): 1753–69.

 ---